-Each reporting period we must assess the likelihood that our deferred tax assets will be recovered from existing deferred tax liabilities, available carrybacks or future taxable income, and to the extent that realization is not more likely than not, a valuation allowance must be established.
-The establishment of a valuation allowance and increases to such an allowance may result in either increases to income tax expense or reduction of income tax benefit in the statement of operations.
-Although realization is not assured, we believe it is more likely than not, based on operating performance, existing deferred tax liabilities, available carrybacks and projections of future taxable income, that our net deferred tax assets, excluding certain state and foreign net operating loss carryforwards, will be realized.
+Each reporting period we must assess the likelihood that our deferred tax assets will be recovered from existing deferred tax liabilities or future taxable income, and to the extent that realization is not more likely than not, a valuation allowance must be established.
+The establishment of a valuation allowance and increases to such an allowance may result in either an increase to income tax expense or reduction of income tax benefit in the statement of operations.
+Although realization is not assured, we believe it is more likely than not, based on operating performance, existing deferred tax liabilities, projections of future taxable income and tax planning strategies, that our net deferred tax assets, excluding certain state and foreign net operating loss carryforwards, will be realized.
 In determining that it was more likely than not that we would realize the deferred tax assets, factors considered included: historical taxable income, historical trends related to advertiser usage rates, projected revenues and expenses, macroeconomic conditions and issues facing our industry, existing contracts, our ability to project future results and any appreciation of our other assets.
 The majority of our deferred tax assets are from goodwill and intangible assets recorded in connection with various acquisitions that are tax-deductible over 15 year periods.
-Based on available carrybacks and projections of future taxable income are reduced or if we do not perform at the levels we are projecting.
-This could result in increases to the valuation allowance for deferred tax assets and a corresponding increase to income tax expense of up to the entire net amount of deferred tax assets.
+Based on projections of future taxable income and tax planning strategies, we expect to be able to recover these assets.
+The amount of the net deferred tax assets considered realizable, however, may be reduced in the near term from tax attributes and operating results of acquired businesses, if our projections of future taxable income are reduced or if we do not perform at the levels we are projecting.
+This may result in increases to the valuation allowance for deferred tax assets and may increase income tax expense of up to the entire net amount of deferred tax assets.